MANUAL - ORGANISING HARVEST DAY

 THE HARVESTING

-You harvest according to the arrangements made with the forester.
-Make sure volunteers who are there for the first time are mixed with the more experienced volunteers.
-Go and harvest yourself, but also walk around regularly and check that everything is going well.
-Are holes plugged and tamped down?
-Are seedlings safely laid down and sorted?
-Meanwhile, take a few photos.
+You harvest in accordance with the arrangements agreed upon with the forester.
+Ensure that the group of volunteers is a mix of those who are attending for the first time and those who are more experienced.
+Participate in the harvesting yourself, but also walk around to ensure everything is going well.
+Are holes properly filled and tamped down?
+Are seedlings safely laid out and sorted?
+Don’t forget to take a few photos.

-It is a good idea to demonstrate the harvesting of a seedling.
-Scoop a circle around the seedling, about a foot from the stem.
-Use your spade as a lever – it’s less stressful on your back!
+It’s a good idea to demonstrate the process of harvesting a seedling.
+Dig a circle around the seedling, about a foot from the stem.
+Use your spade as a lever – it’s less stress on your back!
 Pry the seedling loose and shake it out.
-After all, there is no need for a big clod!
-We leave the forest, estate or park (even) more beautiful than we found it.
-We therefore carefully prick out the seedlings and leave the most beautiful ones.
+After all, there is no need for a big clod of earth!
+We aim to leave the forest, estate or park even more beautiful than we found it.
+Therefore, we carefully extract the seedlings, leaving only the most beautiful ones behind.

-We harvest seedlings of between 50 and 150 centimetres, as these have the best chance of survival.
-We only remove trees that cannot grow into a large tree at that location or are undesirable for other reasons.
-So big trees are better left standing!
-These do not survive transplanting as well.
+We harvest seedlings between 50 and 150 centimetres, as these have the best chance of survival.
+We only remove trees that cannot grow into large trees at that location or are undesirable for other reasons.
+So, larger trees are better left standing!
+These do not survive the transplanting process as well.

 CUTTINGS, SHRUBS AND PRUNED TREES

 Cuttings are also welcome!
-You can stick a branch of a Willow, Poplar, Elder, Butterfly bush or Fig into the ground, after which a new tree or shrub can grow.
+You can stick a branch of a Willow, Poplar, Elder, Butterfly bush or Fig into the ground, from which a new tree or shrub can sprout.

-• Elder, Butterfly bush, Fig, Grape: prune back the woody parts into pieces of about 50-60 centimetres (or 4 nodes) and put them with the underside in water or in the soil so they don’t dry out.
-Cuttings with a diameter of 2 cm go best.
+• Elder, Butterfly bush, Fig, and Grape: trim back the woody parts into segments of approximately 50-60 centimetres (or 4 nodes) and place them with the underside in water or in the soil to prevent them from drying out.
+Cuttings with a diameter of 2 cm are most suitable.

-• Poplar and willow: cut or trim at an angle, preferably 2-3 metres long, because if you want to plant them, they need to go at least 50 centimetres into the ground.
+• Poplar and Willow: cut or trim at an angle, ideally 2-3 metres long, because if you wish to plant them, they must be inserted at least 50 centimetres into the ground.

-• Runners of blackberry, raspberry, ribes, gooseberry: cut them off with roots.
+• Runners of Blackberry, Raspberry, Ribes, and Gooseberry: cut them along with their roots.

 COVER THE ROOTS

-It is always wise to protect the roots right away.
-Collect your seedlings in large bundles (perhaps directly by species, see also sorting, step 4).
-Roots can dry out in the sun and wind.
-Place them sheltered, in the shade, keeping something covering the roots.
-This can be leaves, a tarpaulin, a jute bag or an old towel.
-You can moisten this old towel or burlap sack.
-If there is a stream nearby, you can also temporarily put the seedlings’ roots there.
+It is always prudent to protect the roots immediately.
+Gather your seedlings in large bundles, possibly sorted by species (see also sorting, step 4).
+Be aware that roots can dry out in the sun and wind, so place them in a sheltered spot in the shade.
+Ensure something is covering the roots, such as leaves, a tarp, a jute bag or an old towel.
+You can dampen this old towel or burlap sack to keep the roots moist.
+If there is a stream nearby, you could even temporarily place the seedlings’ roots there for added protection.

 BREAKS AND FAREWELLS

-During the breaks, take stock of how the volunteers are doing; what is difficult, what is going well?
-This is also the time to walk through bundling, labelling, counting and recording (step 4).
+During the breaks, assess how the volunteers are doing.
+What challenges are they facing, and what is going smoothly?
+This is also a good time to review bundling, labelling, counting and recording (step 4).
 All seedlings should be bundled in bunches of 20 to 50 per bunch.
-That way, they are easy to count and transport.
-People who are tired of harvesting can already start this work.
-While leaving the bundles on the trailer, you can count the bundles and enter them straight into the More Trees Now app; don’t forget to fill in what the trailer’s destination is.
-And at the end of the day, don’t forget to say a huge thank you to everyone!
-Before leaving, take a tour of the site and make sure it is left tidy (no holes in the ground, no rubbish, materials are tidy).
+This makes them easier to count and transport.
+Volunteers who are tired of harvesting can begin this task.
+As you load the bundles onto the trailer, count them and input the numbers directly into the More Trees Now app; remember to specify the trailer’s destination.
+Remember to express a hearty thank you to everyone at the end of the day!
+Before leaving, conduct a walk-through of the site to ensure that no shovels are left behind, and the site is left tidy (no holes in the ground, no rubbish, and any materials are tidy).

 ''When I have looked at the harvest site, I often already check which types of seedlings I can harvest.
 I then write those names on a few signs and put a "sample" seedling next to them at the beginning of the harvest day.
 This way, we do the sorting right from the start during harvesting.
 Then everyone can help sorting, learn about tree species and it saves us time later!"'